 At Elmley Castle CE First School, teachers enrich the learning process by teaching the children how to engage in exciting, dynamic and practical Speaking and Listening activities.
 This is a key part of our studies across the curriculum.

-Discussions with Learning Partners, debate, drama, role play, circle time and many more.
+Experiences may include: Oracy awards, Worship roles, Presenting their work to parents during Friday certificate assembly, discussions with Learning Partners, debates, drama, role play, circle time and many more.